mfin/homelab/README.md

 # homelab :microscope:

-_K8s on Proxmox deployed with Ansible for HomeOps and tinkering :zap:_
+_K8s for HomeOps and tinkering :zap:_

 </div>